neo4j-partners/neo4j-generative-ai-intelligent-app-from-videos-google/README.md

 5. What are the top 5 common themes across all episodes combined?
 6. Who are the most commonly talked players?
 7. Who are the most commonly talked coaches?
+8. what is the gist of episode 11?